 Hazardous disability means a disability which results in an employee’s total incapacity to continue as an employee in a hazardous position, but the employee is not necessarily deemed to be totally and permanently disabled to engage in other occupations for remuneration or profit.
 Total and permanent disability means a disability which results in the member’s incapacity to engage in any occupation for remuneration or profit.

-The 60 month service credit requirement shall be waived if your disability is a total and permanent disability or a hazardous disability and is a direct result of an act in the line of duty.
-Total and permanent disability means a disability which results in the member’s incapacity to engage in any occupation for remuneration or profit.
+In Line of Duty disability is a hazardous disability or a total and permanent disability that is the direct result of an act in the line of duty.
 An act in the line of duty is an act occurring or a thing done which was required in the performance of the specified duties.